kendrickm/personal-goals/README.md

 13. Create presentation for CC
 14. Get involved in organization
 15. Create more videos
-16.
+16. Get a telescope and find place to get good view

-# Jan 10, 2016
+# Jan 17, 2016

-### This Week's Goal: Generate momentum
+### This Week's Goal: Serious Android Focus

 ## Things I'll Do This Week:
-- [ ] Find where to host personal site
+- [ ] Finalize personal site setup
+- [ ] Lock down car work
+- [ ] Find new password program that works between phone and computers
 - [ ] Finish some android lessons
-- [ ] Complete music-less draft of CraterLake video
+- [ ] Complete rough draft of CraterLake video
 - [ ] Get supplies for coster project
-- [ ] Watch youtube videos on car work
-- [ ] Get estimate on changing car belt
+- [ ] Record audio version of blogpost
-- [ ] Finish account/email updates
+- [ ] Plan second blog post of the year
-- [X] Factory reset phone

 ### Things I'll Do This Month: January 2016
 - [ ] Get Personal website set up